► Geneva motor show latest news

 'In view of the current situation and the spread of the coronavirus, the Federal Council has categorised the situation in Switzerland as ‘special’ in terms of the Epidemics Act,' the Swiss cabinet said in a statement on 29 February.
 'Large-scale events involving more than 1000 people are to be banned.
 The ban comes into immediate effect and will apply at least until 15 March.'
 It rang the death knell for this year's auto show.

-There are now fears that the Geneva motor show may not return, as car shows elsewhere have struggled with waning manufacturer and public interest.
-However, the organisers of the New York International Auto Show in April have vowed the Amercian show must go on this Easter, with no intention to cancel.
+There are now fears that the Geneva motor show may not return even after 2022, as car shows elsewhere have struggled with waning manufacturer and public interest.

 The exodus of manufacturers: which brands had pulled out